IsaacCanache/ci-cd-v1/README.md

 	  4- Access to ECR
 	  5- Create image and testing container

-For its functions it need different configurations in AWS and GitHub enviroment, here the list of uses services in AWS and configurations GitHub:
+For its functions it needs different configurations in AWS and GitHub environment, here the list of uses services in AWS and configurations GitHub:

   -AWS